Ergon-moe/Bitcoin-Static/doc/json-rpc/listreceivedbyaddress.md

   {
-    "involvesWatchonly" : true,        (bool) Only returned if imported addresses were involved in transaction "address" : "receivingaddress",  (string) The receiving address "amount" : x.xxx,                  (numeric) The total amount in ERG received by the address "confirmations" : n,               (numeric) The number of confirmations of the most recent transaction included "label" : "label",               (string) The label of the receiving address.
+    "involvesWatchonly" : true,        (bool) Only returned if imported addresses were involved in transaction "address" : "receivingaddress",  (string) The receiving address "amount" : x.xxx,                  (numeric) The total amount in XRG received by the address "confirmations" : n,               (numeric) The number of confirmations of the most recent transaction included "label" : "label",               (string) The label of the receiving address.
 The default label is "".
     "txids": [